THE STORY OF FISHERS

 Raised by the sea.

-I was lucky enough to grow up in Aldeburgh on the Suffolk coast surrounded by salt marshes, wild meadows and the longest shingle spit in Europe.
+Andrew, Fishers Gin's Founder, was lucky enough to grow up in Aldeburgh on the Suffolk coast surrounded by salt marshes, wild meadows and the longest shingle spit in Europe.
 This combination of habitats supports a diversity of natural flora and fauna unique to our coastline.

 Aldeburgh like many British coastal towns has a rich and varied history.
-Looking south from the distillery is the Martello tower, the last surviving building of the neighbouring fishing village of Slaughden, lost to the sea in the early twentieth century.
+Looking south from the Distillery is the Martello tower, the last surviving building of the neighbouring fishing village of Slaughden, lost to the sea in the early twentieth century.
 The salt marshes recently gave up a long buried treasure, a pagan saxon girl was found holding a casket and a conch shell.
 Sir Francis Drake’s ships The Greyhound and The Golden Hind were built here.
 There is a small wooded hill, Boudicea’s Mound, which is locally reputed to be the queen of the Iceni’s last resting place; that is a good place to spot marsh harriers.